The 1.5-litre engined Wolseley 4/50 saloon, released in 1948, was one of the first post-Second World War cars to come from the Nuffield stable.

 The Wolseley 4/50 saloon was, once again, a more upmarket and disproportionately more expensive version of the Morris Oxford MO, and with its stablemate the 6/80 offering better looks and value it was always in the shadows of both these cars.

-Despite these facts, the 4/50 turned out to be not a bad seller, which, if truth be told was mainly due to a chronic shortage of new vehicles appearing on the market at that time.
 However, when it was replaced by the much improved 4/44 in 1953, not too many people were disappointed.

 In retrospect, most individuals who acquired a Wolseley 4/50 did not have the patience to hang on to this regal looking and exceptionally comfortable car.